 Dave is a recipient of the prestigious McDonald’s President’s Award.
 He holds an Honours Bachelor of Business Administration degree from Wilfrid Laurier University, and is a Chartered Accountant and a Certified Public Accountant.

-Dave Rogers began his career with McDonald's in 1976 as a crew person in Scarborough, Ontario and worked through the Management ranks, including three months in France.
-Dave has held a variety of positions within the McDonald's system, including Field Service Manager, Operations Manager, Director of Operations Excellence and Senior Director of Restaurant Solutions Group.
-In September 2010 Dave was promoted to his current position National Operations Officer which oversees major cross functional strategic initiatives within McDonald's.
+Dave Rogers began his career with McDonald's in 1976 as a crew person in Scarborough, Ontario and worked through the Management ranks, including six months in France.
+Dave has held a variety of positions within the McDonald's system, including Field Service Manager, Operations Manager, Director of Operations Excellence, Senior Director of Restaurant Solutions Group and National Operations Officer.
+In December 2012 Dave was promoted to his current position of Vice President, National Operations which oversees major cross functional strategic initiatives within McDonald's.
 Dave has been the recipient of the Golden Maple Leaf Award, McDonald’s Way Team Award (for the McFlurry, which was invented here in Canada and is now sold around the world.) as well as the President’s Award.